- The takeaway from this week’s episode is … follow your “why” and you will never go wrong.

 For example, a person who decided to become a doctor because his/her father and grandfather were doctors and all their brothers and sisters are doctors doesn’t mean they will want to be one.
 If they didn’t want to be a physician, maybe they wanted to be an artist.

-Are they going to compromise by doing what’s expected of them or will they do what matters to them by following their passions?
+Are they going to compromise by doing what’s expected of them or will they do what matters by following their soul-driven passions?
 Even if they are a good doctor, without passion and having a sense of purpose for what they do, they will never be a great doctor.

 Making money becomes the primary motivation for their life and it doesn’t matter what they do to get it.
 It’s difficult to trust, respect, or admire these types of people.